 It is important that riders reinforce and sharpen their skills.
 Also, it enables the novice and experienced riders to have a safe and enjoyable riding season.

 - Motorcycle Safety Course Requirements

 All riders should have motorcycle permit or a valid PA driver’s license.
 For the Advanced Rider Course, you will need a valid driver’s license with class M endorsement.

 - Age Limit for the Motorcycle Safety Course

 Act 84 of 2012 dictates that all riders must be 18 and over to take part in the course.
 However, there are different licensing guidelines for 16 and 17-year-olds.
 Any leaner under 18 years must be properly licensed for them to qualify for any safety course.

 - Are There Free Courses?

 Yes.
 The state offers free basic motorcycle safety course to novices with the assistance from seasoned riders at numerous locations all over Pennsylvania.
 The training courses are conducted and supervised by certified instructors.

 - The Basic Rider Course

 The program has five hours of class introduction and 10 hours of practical sessions.
 The learner gets valuable training from the seasoned riders as they polish their skills and correct any unsafe riding behaviors they might have gained.

 The program gives the learner a helmet and motorcycle.
-However, they have to cater for the rest of the protective gear.
+However, they have to cater to the rest of the protective gear.

 - The Advanced Rider Course

 It helps the experienced riders refresh their safety knowledge as they hone their riding skills.
 Unlike the inexperienced learners, the seasoned riders provide their protective gear and motorcycles.

 How Do You Get your Riding Permit?

 You need to pay $10 for the permit.
 You will also be subjected to a motorcycle knowledge and vision screening test.
 The learner’s permit is valid for one year from the date of application.